eljonny/TestCPP/README.md

 ```
  vcpkg add port testcpp
 ```

+You can get binary packages from the Releases page on the GitHub repo, or get them directly from the latest successful build on the Actions page from the multi-platform or linux-package workflows on the repo.
+Currently binaries are generated for Linux and Windows.

+## Writing Tests

 Include the test framework through TestCPP/Test.h, whether you make it a part of your project or install the files into